kube-ns-suspender/kube-ns-suspender/README.md

 ### Annotations

 Annotations are employed to save the original state of a resource.
+We assume here that the prefix used (`--prefix`) is the one by default.

 #### On namespaces

-In order for a namespace to be watched by the controller, it needs to have the `kube-ns-suspender/desiredState` annotation set to any of the supported values, which are:
+In order for a namespace to be watched by the controller, it needs to have the `kube-ns-suspender/controllerName` annotation set to the same value as  `--controller-name`.

-* `Running`
-* `Suspended`
+Then, the namespace will be attributed a state, which can be either `Running` or `Suspended` (depending if `kube-ns-suspender/dailySuspendTime` is past).

-To be suspended at a given time, a namespace must have the annotation `kube-ns-suspender/suspendAt` set to a valid value.
+To be automatically suspended at a given time, a namespace must have the annotation `kube-ns-suspender/dailySuspendTime` set to a valid value.
 Valid values are any values that match the [`time.Kitchen`](https://pkg.go.dev/time#pkg-constants) time format, for example: `8:15PM`, `12:45AM`...

+> :exclamation: **Important**
+>
+>If you want to manually unsuspend a namespace, you have to manually edit the state of the namespace:
+>
+>`kube-ns-suspender/desiredState: Suspended` -> `kube-ns-suspender/desiredState: Running`.

+When unsuspending a namespace a new annotation will be put on the namespace: `kube-ns-suspender/nextSuspendTime`: this annotation contains the date at which the namespace will be automatically suspended again.
+It can be tweaked with the flag `--running-duration`.

+> :memo:
+>
+> `dailySuspendTime` has a higher priority than `nextSuspendTime`
+>

 #### On resources